hazelcast/hazelcast-jet-reference-manual/src/Overview.md

 roughly compared to [green
 threads](https://en.wikipedia.org/wiki/Green_threads).
-It is purely a library-level feature and doesn't involve any low-level system or JVM tricks; the `Processor` API is simply designed in such a way that the processor can do a small amount of work each time it is invoked, then yield back to the Jet engine.
-The engine manages a thread pool of fixed size (the default is the number reported by `Runtime.availableProcessors`) and on each thread the processors take their turn in a round-robin fashion.
-To maintain good overall throughput, each processor must take care not to hog the thread for too long (rule of thumb is up to a millisecond at a time).
+It is purely a library-level feature and doesn't involve any low-level system or JVM tricks; the [`Processor`](processor) API is simply designed in such a way that the processor can do a small amount of work each time it is invoked, then yield back to the Jet engine.
+The engine manages a thread pool of fixed size and on each thread the processors take their turn in a round-robin fashion.

 The point of cooperative multithreading is much lower context-switching cost and precise knowledge of the status of a processor's input and